TL;DR

 Best value for serious progression tracking

-Rep's Sabre Bar delivers premium features at a more accessible price point.
-The cerakote coating resists wear better than basic zinc, while the 28.5mm shaft diameter works well for both powerlifting and general strength training.
+Rep's Sabre Bar delivers premium features at a more accessible price.
+Its cerakote coating resists wear better than basic zinc, and the 28.5mm shaft works well for both powerlifting and general strength training.

 Key Specs: